 Read the notes of the recipe to get ideas on which types of fruit/fruit juice to use.
 I make this quite often for our family dinner nights (mostly Sundays when time isn’t so crazy, if we’re being completely honest) but I’ve brought it to several potlucks and it has been a hit each time.

 And if side dishes generally give you a headache, don’t forget to consult this fabulous Side Dish Menu Planner.
 It may just solve all your side dish woes.

 I know that I’ll be adding this new fruit salad recipe to it ASAP.
 It’s simple and delicious – the two most important characteristics of a good side dish.
 Am I right or am I right?

 Fruit Salad with Glazed Dressing

-- 15-ounce canned mandarin oranges or pineapple chunks or tidbits, drained (reserve the fruit and fruit juice)
+- 1 (15-ounce) can mandarin oranges or pineapple chunks or tidbits, drained (reserve the fruit and fruit juice)

 - 2 teaspoons cornstarch